go-i2p/go-sam-go/datagram3/DOC.md

 automatically creates a UDP listener for SAMv3 UDP forwarding (required for v3 mode).

-⚠️ SECURITY WARNING: Port configuration does NOT add source authentication to DATAGRAM3! ⚠️ Sources remain unauthenticated regardless of port settings.

 The FROM_PORT and TO_PORT parameters specify I2CP ports for protocol-level communication, distinct from the UDP forwarding port which is auto-assigned by the OS.